ocmod-space/ocmod-consistent-pricing/module/README.md

 # Consistent Pricing

 ## Description
-**Consistent Pricing** is an OpenCart extension that allows customers to get the same gross prices as in the store located country, even if these countries have different VAT rates.
+**Consistent Pricing** is an OpenCart extension that allows foreign customers to get the same gross prices as in the country (despite different VAT rates), in order to meet the requirements of the pricing policy in the EU.
 Compatible with OpenCart 3.x versions.

 An example of pricing for a store in the UK and a customer in Finland: